Rent safe and private dog parks hosted by locals

 Understanding your dog's body language is vital to recognizing their emotional state and preventing escalation.
 A relaxed dog will typically have loose, wiggly body language, a slightly open mouth with a relaxed jaw, and their ears will be in their natural position.
 Their tail might wag loosely or be still.
 A stressed or anxious dog, however, will display different signals.
 As the American Kennel Club points out, recognizing these subtle shifts in your dog's demeanor is the first step towards addressing potential leash aggression.
 Learning to interpret these signals can help you better understand your dog's experience and respond appropriately.

 Pay close attention to your puppy's overall posture.
-An excitable puppy will often have a bouncy, playful demeanor with loose body language, as discussed in Sniffspot's guide on leash aggression.
+An excitable puppy will often have a bouncy, playful demeanor with loose body language.
 This differs significantly from the tense, stiff posture often seen in leash-reactive or aggressive adult dogs.
 Recognizing these nuances can help you differentiate between normal puppy excitement and potential reactivity.
 If your puppy's body is stiff, their tail tucked, or their movements jerky, these could be signs of stress or fear.

 Recognizing Early Signs of Stress and Anxiety

 Recognizing the early signs of stress and anxiety in your puppy is crucial for preventing leash reactivity from developing.
 One key indicator is what's known as "whale eye," where your dog shows the whites of their eyes.
-This is often accompanied by dilated pupils and lip licking, as explained in this Sniffspot article.
+This is often accompanied by dilated pupils and lip licking.
 These subtle signs indicate discomfort and should be addressed promptly.
 Your dog might also have trouble breaking eye contact with their triggers, further highlighting their unease.
 By learning to identify these signs, you can intervene before your puppy's anxiety escalates.

 Trigger specificity